mmmaction/performance/README.md

 CREATE INDEX idx_locations_is_part_of ON locations(is_part_of);
 ```

 For us adding indexes helped drastically to improve or rather "fix" performance (read), especially when tested and measured with higher loads.
-This simply because we forgot to define some "abvious" indexes.
+This simply because we forgot to define some "obvious" indexes.
 But indexes require storage and will have a bit of overhead on CUD operations.

 ### Query Optimization